-The three auxiliary outputs (Relays 1, 2 and 3) can be programmed using the panel's PC programming software tools to operate as required but their default operations are:-
+The three auxiliary outputs (Relays 1, 2 and 3) can be programmed using the panel's PC programming software tools to operate as required but their default operations are:-Relay 1 : Switches when any zone goes into fire, switches back when the panel is silenced; Relay 2 : Switches when any zone goes into fire, switches back when the panel is reset; Relay 3 : Has no default operation

-Relay 1 : Switches when any zone goes into fire, switches back when the panel is silenced; Relay 2 : Switches when any zone goes into fire, switches back when the panel is reset; Relay 3 : Has no default operation
+The wiring for each output should be connected to the relevant connector block on the Main Control PCB.
+Fig. 8 below explains how the outputs work.
+Remember to isolate the panel's mains and battery backup supplies prior to installation.

-The wiring for each output should be connected to the relevant connector block on the Main Control PCB (remember to isolate the panel's mains and battery backup supplies before making any connections).
-Fig. 8 (right) explains how the outputs work.
+Fig. 8 : Relay output detail